maharcano/colorize/README.md

 manga colorization based on AnimeColorDeOldify

-Jupyter notebook used is Colorize.ipynb
+Jupyter notebook used is colorize.ipynb